vannaksuos/ReadMe-Generator/readme.md

 # Installation

-I run node index.js in my readme generator folder and it has prebuild question and some answers ready to write in to my readme.md file from my markdown.js
+I run node index.js in my readme generator folder and it has prebuilt question and some answers ready to write in to my readme.md file from my markdown.js

 # Usage